 \subsection{Clustering and Ranking Method}

-Considering the motivations delineated previously, we integrate the two dimensions of quality and diversity, and propose a straightforward yet efficacious data selection framework: Cluster and Ranking.
-Inspired by \citet{zhou2023lima}, we first select a subset that ensures the retention of a large number of high-quality instructions, then supplement a small number of high quality instructions from each cluster to enhance the diversity of the data while preserving instruction quality.
-As shown in Fig. \ref{fig:main_method}, initially, the entire dataset undergoes evaluation through the IQS model, assigning a $score_i$ to each instruction $pair_i$.
-Subsequently, the cluster model is employed to cluster all candidate instruction pairs into $k$ clusters.
-Finally, all instruction pairs are sorted based on their scores, and the top $n_1$ pairs are selected; within each cluster, instruction pairs are sorted by score, and the top $n_2$ pairs are chosen.
-A high-quality sub-dataset with preserved diversity is then curated by deduplicating $n_1+k*n_2$ pairs of instructions.
-This refined dataset is intended for the training of AlpaCaR.
+Considering the aforementioned motivations, we propose a straightforward yet effective data selection framework, Cluster and Ranking, which integrates the dimensions of quality and diversity.
+Inspired by \citet{zhou2023lima}'s work, we first select a subset that ensures the retention of a large number of high-quality instructions, then supplement a small number of high-quality instructions from each cluster to enhance data diversity while preserving instruction quality.
+As illustrated in Fig. \ref{fig:main_method}, the framework begins by evaluating the entire dataset using the IQS model, assigning a $score_i$ to each instruction $pair_i$.
+Subsequently, the cluster model is employed to partition all candidate instruction pairs into $k$ clusters.
+Finally, all instruction pairs are sorted based on their scores, and the top $n_1$ pairs are selected; Within each cluster, the top $n_2$ pairs are chosen based on their scores.
+The resulting high-quality sub-dataset with preserved diversity is curated by deduplicating $n_1+k*n_2$ pairs of instructions and is intended for the training of AlpaCaR.

-In Section \ref{sec:quality} and \ref{sec:diversity}, we present a comprehensive discussion of the ranking and clustering methodologies implemented in CaR.
-Our implementation exclusively employs small-scale models that can be deployed even in resource-limited environment.
-In contrast to methods that depend on API calls for instruction filtering, CaR not only incurs lower costs in application but also eliminates the risks associated with information leakage.
+Sections \ref{sec:quality} and \ref{sec:diversity} provide a comprehensive discussion of the ranking and clustering methodologies implemented in CaR.